J. R. R. Tolkien: Possible sainthood

 On 2 September 2017 the Oxford Oratory, Tolkien's parish church during his time in Oxford, offered its first Mass for the intention of Tolkien's cause for beatification to be opened.
 A prayer was written for his cause.

-The religious experience of Tolkien was described by Holly Ordway in the book Tolkien's Faith: A Spiritual Biography (2023).

 Memorials

 Tolkien and the characters and places from his works have become eponyms of many real-world objects.
 These include geographical features on Titan (Saturn's largest moon), street names such as There and Back Again Lane, inspired by The Hobbit, mountains such as Mount Shadowfax, Mount Gandalf and Mount Aragorn in Canada, companies such as Palantir Technologies and species including the wasp Shireplitis tolkieni, 37 new species of Elachista moths and many fossils.

 Since 2003 The Tolkien Society has organized Tolkien Reading Day, which takes place on 25 March in schools around the world.
 In 2013 Pembroke College, Oxford University, established an annual lecture on fantasy literature in Tolkien's honour.
 In 2012 Tolkien was among the British cultural icons selected by the artist Sir Peter Blake to appear in a new version of his most famous artwork—the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover—to celebrate the British cultural figures of his life that he most admired.
 A 2019 biographical film, Tolkien, focused on Tolkien's early life and war experiences.
 The Tolkien family and estate stated that they did not "approve of, authorise or participate in the making of" the film.